plabayo/rama/docs/book/src/preface.md

 This book serves two audiences:

 ### 1. Developers and teams
-You want to understand what Rama is, why it exists, and how to use it to build proxies, web services or HTTP clients with full control over networking layers.
+You want to understand what Rama is, why it exists, and how to use it to build proxies, servers or clients with full control over networking layers.

 ### 2. Organisations
 You rely on networking infrastructure and want to understand whether Rama is the right long term foundation.